FireAphis/Fact/README.md

 looking through my notes for the correct combination of over sophisticated command line commands.

-This tool allows to perform the most common task in minimal amount of clicks and supplies only the necessary information in the most readable format, I could think of.
+This tool allows to perform the most common tasks in minimal amount of clicks and supplies only the necessary information in the most readable format, I could think of.
 Hope you will enjoy it too.